DragonEggFish/scratch-desktop/README.md

 ### Prepare media library assets

-In the `scratch-desktop` directory, run `npm run fetch`.
+In the `scratch-desktop` directory, run the code `npm run fetch`.
 Re-run this any time you update `scratch-gui` or make any other changes which might affect the media libraries.

 ### Run in development mode